PRX/Porter/README.md

 The `Job.Id` is a user-defined value, and is distinct from any execution IDs created when the job runs.
 The `Job.Id` is sent in all callback messages.
 It is required.

-`Source.URI` is required and points to the file that the job will process.
-The following protocols are supported: `http://`, `https://`, `s3://`.
+`Source.Mode` is required and indicates the protocol used to fetch the source file.
+When the mode is set to `S3`, `Source.BucketName` and `Source.ObjectKey` are also required.
+WHen the mode is set to `HTTP`, `Source.URL` is also required, which can use either an `http://` or `https://` protocol.

 `Inspect`, `Copy`, and `Transcode` are the various tasks that can be run during a job execution.
 Each task type will have its own format.